Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Deterministic map for

 \section{Deterministic map for $E1$}

-Our Bayesian analysis relies on the $R$--matrix framework of Ref.~\cite{muk2024}, which provides a calibrated mapping between the ANC $C_{1}$ of the subthreshold $1^{-}$ state and the astrophysical $E1$ factor $S_{E1}$ at $300$~keV.
-The direct ground--state $E1$ transition is negligible, so $S_{E1}$ depends only on the subthreshold amplitude and its interference with the broad $1^{-}$ resonance at $E_{x}=9.585$~MeV.
-Using the $R$--matrix anchors from Table~VI of Ref.~\cite{muk2024}, the exact relation is
+Our Bayesian analysis uses the calibrated $R$--matrix mapping of Ref.~\cite{muk2024}, which connects the ANC $C_{1}$ of the subthreshold $1^{-}$ state to the astrophysical factor $S_{E1}$.
+Specializing Eq.~\eqref{eq:SE1_quad} to $E=300$~keV yields the calibrated map

-with coefficients fixed by the three calibration points:
+with coefficients determined from the three $R$--matrix anchor points: